F5Networks/f5-bigip-runtime-init/scripts/README_template.md

               field: subnet-ipv4-cidr-block
               index: 0
     ```
-  * static - defines static value.
+  * static - defines a static value.
 Example below will replace AVAILABILITY_ZONE token with "us-west-2a" string
       ```yaml
         runtime_parameters:
           - name: AVAILABILITY_ZONE
             type: static
             value: us-west-2a
       ```
-  * url - defines url to call to get metadata.
+  * url - defines url to fetch a runtime parameter (ex. custom metadata).
 This parameter allows to provide HTTP headers as well as JMESPath query for querying JSON document/response.
-The headers and query field is optional.
+The headers and query fields are optional.
     ```yaml
         runtime_parameters:
           - name: REGION